BartStolarek/Decoupled-Frontend-Backend-Web-Application-Template/README.md

     `python manage.py recreate_db`

 2. You need to populate your database with admin and fake user accounts.
-For flask_configs other than production, you can run the following command to populate your database with admin and fake user accounts (development, testing, unittest).
+For flask_configs other than production, you can run the following command to populate your database with admin and fake user accounts (development, testing).

     `python manage.py setup_dev`